seydx/homebridge-washingmachine-pow/README.md

 This Plugin creates two Accessories.
 A Outlet Accessory with FakeGato functionality to check the power etc and a Motion Sensor Accessory, also with FakeGato functionality, which will be triggered when the current power is greater or equal the "pause" value defined in config.json

-You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when the current running program finishes!
+You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when the current running program starts and/or finishes!

 ## Installation instructions